Altho/Altho/README.md

 **👋 Hello, I'm Alan Thomas**
 ------
-I am a junior web developper.
+I am a web developper !
 I am passionated about learning new things.
 Right now I am using mainly Next.js and Node.js but I am open to learn any new technology.
 I have recently completed my first commission based on Next.js and Strapi (with custom lifecycles) featuring i18n, SSR and SGR.
 I am very proud of it and have learned a ton with it , even if a big part of that is what I would do differently :)

 **🌱 What am I currently learning ?**
 ------